-This post describes how mediators can use ideas and materials from the Real Mediation Systems Project to better understand and improve their own mediation systems.
-Mediation systems are the combination of factors affecting what mediators do before, during, and after mediation sessions.
+This post describes how mediators can use ideas and materials from the Real Practice Systems Project to better understand and improve their own mediation systems.
+Mediators’ practice systems are the combination of factors affecting what they do before, during, and after mediation sessions.
 These systems include their routine procedures and strategies for dealing with recurring challenging situations.
 Trainers and mediation program administrators can use this to help mediators in their programs.

 Some mediation programs and practice groups hold regular educational programs, and you might devote one to having mediators discuss their approaches.
 Or you might sponsor a special program to address these issues.
 Before these programs, mediators might write descriptions of their approaches using the categories listed below and then during the programs discuss what they learned in the process.